 Have you read any of these books?
 What did you think?
 What's on your summer reading list?

-"We read to know we're not alone." from Shadowlands by William Nicholson
+"We read to know we're not alone." - William Nicholson